ryan-mcclue/ryan-mcclue/src/mcu.md

+Common in embedded to have many separate functions for init to conserve battery Also, common to check flags register for synchronisation between various peripherals running at different clocks

 As debugging is much harder on embedded, require more logging?
 Also, unit testing on host machine further reduces debugging difficulty